Beaches in west Cornwall

 There's a fresh water stream to wash your feet in, coarse clean sand, rockpools, and the Song of the Sea, the long narrow arch that entrances photographers as the sun glints through it.
 There are also caves and a cross formation in the cliffs that must have created a religious fervour in years gone by.
 I've often found myself swimming with seals at Nanjizel.

 Dog friendly.
 No facilities.
-Park at the delightful Appletree Café at Trevescan and follow the footpath across the fields opposite.
+Park near the delightful Appletree Café at Trevescan and follow the footpath across the fields opposite.
 Just remember to turn right as you exit the last field where the path forks.

 Dog Friendly.
 Toilets open all year.
 National Trust car park.
 In summer there's good ice cream from the caravan in the car park.